gprasanth/mentalmodels/slides.md

+Short term hacks

+  - Often, when you're working on adding features to an existing product, you find yourself in a dilemma:
+    - You can do a quick hack or take time to refactor the system
+      - The short hack makes a small mess in the code, but you feel very clear about it now.
+      - But the problem is, these small hacks have a tendency to accumulate and the code becomes ugly to read
+      - And refactors tend to get harder to do over the period, making the codebase unmaintainable.

+  - Which brings us to the next point on writing clean code

 Clean Code

-  - This is the most important quality of a software developer, in my opinion
+  - Writing clean code is mostly about showing empathy to the maintainer and others working on the code base.
+    - Have you not felt the pain in understanding bad code written by others?
-  - How many times have you personally encountered badly written code only to realize it was you that has written and even forgotten it?
+    - Have you not seen ugly code only to find out it was us that wrote it long back?

-    - I certainly did
+  - I certainly did, and I've learnt the hard way that

-  - Actually, code is read way more often than it is written

-  - It should always be written in a readable manner
+    - in most of the cases, readability of code translates to clarity of the mind of the developer writing it
+    - and clarity inturn translates to the stability of the system

-  - With all the code formatters and linters available, it's most certainly a crime to commit poorly written code
+  - With all the code formatters, linters, and code quality evaluation tools available, it's not an acceptable excuse to write poorly formatted on logically unsound code

   - A well written piece of code conveys the clarity of the coder which directly translates to the stability of the system

+  - Actively allocate time to clear tech debt and work on refactoring the codebase.
+  - A clean codebase is the fertile soil where beautiful flowers (products) grow.

 - On performance
-  - Writing efficient code is equally important
+  - Over the years I've realized that writing efficient code is equally important
-  - Saying I don't care about the time-complexity or readability of this piece of code is an
+  - Saying I don't care about the time-complexity of this is easy to do
-  - indication of lack of empathy for peers and the environment, And, I do say empathy to the environment because,
+  - but it indicates of lack of empathy to the users and the environment,
+  - and, I do say empathy to the environment because,
-  - by writing compute efficient code, you have a direct impact on it
+  - by writing slightly resource efficient code, you have a direct impact on the enviornment
-  - This is one of the first learnings I've learnt as soon as I started working in a team

-Short term hacks

-  - Most often, when you're working on adding features to an existing product, you find a dilemma:
-    - A short quick hack vs a slight refactor
-    - The short hack
+  - So, always choose the right solution, not the easy one

 -->